weaviate/weaviate-examples/clip-multi-modal-text-image-search/README.md

 ## How to run with your own images

 Simply add your images to the `./images` folder prior to running the import script.
-The script looks for `.jpg` file ending, but WWeaviate supports other image types as well, you can adopt those if you like.
+The script looks for `.jpg` file ending, but Weaviate supports other image types as well, you can adopt those if you like.

 ## Image credits